-We at as creatives are huge fans of Shakespeare, of course - firmly believing in the power of experiential approaches to his works.
+We are huge fans of Shakespeare, of course - firmly believing in the power of experiential approaches to his works.
 And we also love the process of creating, crafting and performing poetry.
 Over the years, we have taken our interactive Shakespeare and Poetry workshops to tens of thousands of children and young people, both nationally and internationally - so we were delighted when the Shakespeare Birthplace Trust asked us to combine the two to provide both pupils and teachers with creative ways of exploring Shakespeare's plays - and write poems about them!
 This was all to link in with the phenomenally successful Shakespeare Week - the brainchild of the Trust.

 The initiative was launched in Birmingham's Mapledene Primary School in November 2017, where we spent a hugely enjoyable day working with three groups of pupils - followed by a Teacher Twilight with staff from a number of different schools.